auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 ### Example

-Please, note that some empty lines in the example bellow contain invisible whitespace and tab sequences of characters.
+Please, note that some empty lines in the example below contain invisible whitespace and tab sequences of characters.

 ```